edzhangsy/CS277/README.md

 When we complete our Federated Learning model, the client will call the `replace_weights_mnist.py` where it will load the averaged weights returned by the Aggregator and resume training.

-## Senarios
+## Scenarios

-In this section we will describe in more detail the the simulation logic for each senario.
+In this section we will describe in more detail the the simulation logic for each scenario.

 ### Base Case

 For the Base Case, the `Client Nodes` will begin by training its ML models locally.
 Then after some training iterations, the client will send its parameters up to the `Aggregator Nodes`.
-In this senario, our `Switch Nodes` will act as dumb switches that simply forward the files as they come up to the `Aggregator Nodes`.
+In this scenario, our `Switch Nodes` will act as dumb switches that simply forward the files as they come up to the `Aggregator Nodes`.

 Once the `Aggregator Node` receives all the necessary files it will aggregate, average them, then send the new set of files back to all `Client Nodes`.